bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 ### 1. Describe the biggest difference between `.forEach` & `.map`.
-The biggest difference between the `.forEach` and `.map` is that .forEach returns one element at a time, like a for loop.
-Map returns an array when it finished running.
+The biggest difference between the `.forEach` and `.map` is that .forEach can either iterates\ one element at a time, like a for loop, or change the array in place.
+Map returns an array when it is finished running.

 ### 2. What is the difference between a function and a method?
 A function is an object that performs a task and can be declared in the global scope.
 A method is a function that is defined like a property in an object.
 An object, like an array, has predifined methods that are specific for the object type and can be called with dot notation.